rastringer/reinforcement_learning_navigation/README.md

 ### Set Up

 To run this project on your local machine, clone this repository, change directory into the python file and install the dependencies.
-I'd recommend taking these steps withing a conda [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
+I'd recommend taking these steps within a conda [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).

 ```
 git clone https://github.com/rastringer/reinforcement_learning_navigation.git